Landscape Institute: History of the term ‘landscape architecture’

-UK use of the term ‘landscape architect’ (to mean ‘garden designer’) tailed off towards the end of the nineteenth century.
+UK use of the term ‘landscape architect’ (‘garden designer’) tailed off towards the end of the nineteenth century.
 It was Olmsted's long and brilliant career that led to it becoming famous and being associated with public projects: for parks, greenways, open space systems and urban design.
 His most famous projects were Central Park in New York and the Emerald Necklace of green space in Boston.
-This was the sense in which ‘landscape architecture’ returned to the UK and in which it was adopted by the Landscape Institute, as described below.
+This was the sense in which ‘landscape architecture’ returned to the UK and was adopted by the Landscape Institute, as described below.

 History of the ILA and LI

 Discussion of the need for landscape architecture to have a professional body in the UK began with a 1911 article on ‘’The Position and Prospects for Landscape Architecture in England’’.
 It was written by Thomas Mawson and argued for the creation of a Society of Landscape Architects.
 When working on the Dunfermline Competition for Pittencrieff Park, Thomas Mawson and Patrick Geddes had been the first two men to use the term ‘landscape architect’ in the sense established by Frederick Law Olmsted's office.
 Mawson's article contributed to the formation of a new body but there was a disagreement about what name it should have.
 It came to be called the Town Planning Institute (TPI) and is now the Royal Town Planning Institute (RTPI).
 Mawson became its president in 1923.